-⦁ Have your bridesmaids put all their belongings in a condensed area of the room you are getting ready in.
-This helps avoid unwanted items in the background of your photos and allows my team and I to capture more genuine photojournalistic preparation moments without needing to rearrange these belongings.
+⦁ Have your wedding party arrange their belongings in a condensed area of the room.
+This helps avoid unwanted items in the background of your photos and allows my team and I to capture more genuine, photojournalistic preparation moments without needing to rearrange these belongings.

-⦁ When walking down the aisle, have you and your bridesmaids carry the bouquets around their belly buttons.
-Don’t block your face or the details of your dress by raising your flowers too high above your chest.
+⦁ When walking down the aisle, carry your bouquet around your belly-button.
+Don’t block your face or the details of the dress by raising your flowers too high.

 ⦁ Practice walking in your shoes and have flip flops ready for the dance floor.